pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 I then created a topic and could see it within the logs.
 It is encrypted in the [audit-logs.json.gpg](audit-logs.json.gpg) file.

+## Schema Linking

+Assume we created this pipeline on a staging environment.
+We want to migrate all the schemas to a production environment using Schema Linking.
+Check out [./SchemaLinking](SchemaLinking/README.md) for more information.

 ## Sources

 ### Schema Registry